Martin McGuinness: From IRA terrorist to peacemaker

 "The first time I picked up a stone was in the Battle of the Bogside, which was 1969," he said later.

-By 1972, at the age of just 21, McGuinness was a Republican heavyweight; an IRA commander under whose leadership policemen and soldiers were killed.
+By 1972, at the age of just 21, McGuinness was a republican heavyweight; an IRA commander under whose leadership policemen and soldiers were killed.

 "A lot of important attacks were carried out when he was chief of staff," said local journalist Liam Clarke, who tracked McGuinness's rise through the IRA.